sonyl/solarismon/README.md

 ### Hints

 1. **Serial Connection:**
- The three contacts of the stereo jack are:
+ The three contacts of the 3.5mm stereo jack are:
  * `Tip:    Solaris TX       connected to RX of the RaspberryPi`
  * `Ring:   Solaris RX       not used`
  * `Sleeve: GND              connected to GND of the RaspberryPi`

- The Solaris serial voltage level is 5V, whereas the RaspberryPi uses 3.3V.
+ The serial voltage level used by the Solaris heating system controller panel is 5V, whereas the RaspberryPi uses 3.3V.
 Hence a [level shifter](http://elinux.org/RPi_GPIO_Interface_Circuits#Level_Shifters) is needed.
 In my case, a simple 2 resistor voltage divider works fine.
 Activate the Solaris data output of the RPS3 module as described in the rotex manual.
 I selected a transfer interval of 30s and a baudrate of 19200.